Frank Gannon

-Frank (Bernard Francis Xavier) Gannon (born 1947, Ireland) was the seventh Director of QIMR Berghofer Medical Research Institute in Brisbane, Australia (2011 – 2020).
-He is a molecular biologist and has held high-profile appointments in scientific management and research in Ireland, England, the United States, France, Germany and Australia.
+Frank (Bernard Francis Xavier) Gannon (born 1947, Ireland) is a molecular biologist, and was the seventh Director of QIMR Berghofer Medical Research Institute in Brisbane, Australia (2011 – 2020).
+He has held high-profile appointments in scientific management and research in Ireland, England, the United States, France, Germany and Australia.

 Career

 Education

 In 1970, Gannon completed a Bachelor of Science with Honours at the National University of Ireland Galway (then known as University College Galway).
 He then moved to the University of Leicester, where he obtained his PhD in 1973.

 Early career

 In 1973, Gannon joined the laboratory of Jack Gorski at the University of Wisconsin-Madison as a post-doctoral researcher.
 There, he worked on the oestrogen receptor and investigated the mechanisms that resulted in the receptor being localised in the nucleus.
 This work led to a significant paper being published in the Annual Review of Physiology.

 In 1975, Gannon moved to the University of Strasbourg, France to take up a post-doctoral fellowship in the laboratory of Professor Pierre Chambon.
 In 1977, while still in this role, Gannon was appointed Chargé de Recherche of the French National Institute of Health and Medical Research (INSERM).
 During this time he was involved in a number of DNA cloning experiments which culminated in the isolation of the chicken ovalbumin gene.

 In 1981 Gannon returned to University College Galway (UCG) in Ireland and took up a position in the Department of Microbiology.